 2 Process

 2.1 Study groups should apply the AAP described below for seeking the approval of draft new and revised Recommendations as soon as they have been developed to a sufficiently mature state.
 See Figure 1 for the sequence of events.

+NOTE – In case of any discrepancy in Figure 1, the following clauses prevail.

 3 Prerequisites